Tentacled flathead: Taxonomy

 The tentacled flathead was first formally described as Platycephalus longiceps by the French zoologist Georges Cuvier in 1829 from specimens collected by Ehrenberg at Massawa in Eritrea.
 In 1873 the French zoologist Henri Émile Sauvage described a new species Platycephalus grandidieri from Madagascar and in 1956 the American zoologist Henry Weed Fowler and the Israeli ichthyologist Heinz Steinitz proposed a new monotypic genus, Papilloculiceps, with Sauvage's Platycephalus grandidieri as its type species.
 P. grandidieri is now considered to be a junior synonym of Cuvier's P. longiceps.
 This genus is classified within the family Playtcephalidae, the flatheads which the 5th edition of Fishes of the World classifies within the suborder Platycephaloidei in the order Scorpaeniformes.

 Etymology

-The genus name Papilloculicepsis a combination of papilla, meaning "nipple", and oculus, which means "eye", a reference to the small and inconspicuous flattened papilla on the upper surface of the eyeball this species with ceps, which means "head" suffixed The specific name means "long head" and may refer to the head of this fish being similar to that of a crocodile's.
+The genus name Papilloculiceps is a combination of papilla ("nipple") and oculus ("eye"), a reference to the small and inconspicuous flattened papilla on the upper surface of the eyeball.
+The specific name means "long head" and may refer to the flattened, crocodile-like shape of the species' head.